open/close all folders

 - One random Mook shaman in Shaman King uses an Epic Flail variety.

-- In X-Men: First Class Magneto uses a telekinetically-controlled anchor to wreck the bad guy's yacht.
+- In X-Men: First Class, Erik uses a telekinetically-controlled anchor to wreck Shaw's yacht.

 - In Face/Off, Castor Troy fights Sean Archer with an anchor during the climactic fight scene.
 Though to be fair, they are on a boat.

-- In Shark Tale Frankie is crushed to death by an anchor.
+- Frankie is crushed to death by an anchor in Shark Tale.

 Live Action TV

-- May pictured of Guilty Gear, of course.
+- May of Guilty Gear, as seen in the page image.

 - Touhou 12: Undefined Fantastic Object brings us Captain Minamitsu Murasa, who flings around giant anchor bullets.